-As part of our overall educational programs and specific to our shared responsibility to educate children, to protect them, and to learn and grow in a safe environment, SAS will
+Please know that we genuinely value our partnership with you in providing for the safety and care of your children.
+As part of our overall educational programs and specific to our shared responsibility to educate children, to protect them, and to learn and grow in a safe environment, SAS follows the following protocols:

-- 1).
-Provide age appropriate lessons for all grade levels to help students understand personal safety, needs and rights. - 2).
-Provide parent materials and information sessions to help you better understand our programs and policy. - 3).
-Annually train faculty to recognize and report issues of abuse and neglect.
+- Provide age appropriate lessons for all grade levels to help students understand personal safety, needs, and rights. - Provide parent materials and information sessions to help you better understand our programs and policy. - Annually train school employees and contracted staff to recognize and report issues of abuse and neglect.

-We will work together with you at home to ensure that our children are safe and are knowledgeable about their rights and responsibilities to themselves and to each other so that they can grow and learn free of fear in a safe and supportive environment.
-I thank you for your support of our efforts and invite you to contact your school counselor or principal regarding any specific questions you may have in this regard.
+At SAS we know that we can work together to ensure that our children are safe and knowledgeable about their rights and responsibilities.
+I thank you for your support of our efforts and invite you to contact a school counselor or principal regarding any questions you may have.